Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

 From dried apricots and sugar syrup to custard and fresh cream, each element contributes to the dessert’s timeless appeal.

-When prepared with care and quality ingredients, Khubani Ka Meetha remains a truly memorable traditional sweet.
+When I prepared it with care and quality ingredients, Khubani Ka Meetha remained a truly memorable traditional sweet.

 Read more about ingredients to add in khubani ka meetha